 We have established clear lines of accountability, training and advice to support the process of child protection and individual staff within that process.
 In this Federation, any individual can contact each school's Designated Safeguarding Lead (DSL) if they have concerns about a child or young person.
-The Federation DSL is Mr M Bowen (executive headteacher) and the DSL for each individual school is the Head of Learning within each school: Miss J Flood (Netley Marsh Infant School), Mrs M Flynn (Saint Michael and All Angels Infant School) and Mrs J Thomas (Copythorne Infant School).
+The Federation DSL is Mr M Bowen (executive headteacher) and the Deputy DSL for the Federation are Mrs M Flynnand Mrs J Thomas.
 Each school DDSL can be contacted by any member of the Federation workforce, both paid or voluntary.
 There is a nominated safeguarding governor, Mrs F Mahon, who will take leadership responsibility for safeguarding.
-The Chair of Governors Mrs J Wright will receive reports of allegations against the headteacher and act on the behalf of the governing body.
+The Co-Chair of Governors Mrs J Cairns will receive reports of allegations against the headteacher and act on the behalf of the governing body.